-JEA employees are regularly in neighborhoods for reasons including reading or working on electric or water meters, administering home energy/water-saving programs and maintaining power lines and water/sewer pipes.
-We occasionally hear reports of people posing as JEA employees.
+JEA employees are regularly out in local neighborhoods to work on electric or water meters, maintain power lines, fix water/sewer pipes and administer home energy programs.
+Occasionally, we hear reports of people posing as JEA employees.
 Please remember that all JEA employees carry photo identification.
-Ask to see it and call us to verify, if you are in doubt.
+Ask to see it and call us to verify if you are in doubt as to whether someone works for JEA.

 JEA customers who have delinquent accounts receive multiple notifications from the company over the course of several weeks prior to utility service disconnection – never just a single notification one hour before disconnection.